typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 > Failed to run sql query: more than one row returned by a subquery used as an expression

 *PG_NET* functions are incompatible for multi-row updates, but they are powerful for real-time syncing.
 Direct PostgreSQL-to-Typesense real-time syncs utilize  triggers, which can block transactions for users.
 However, PG_NET functions are asynchronous, ensuring transactions are not delayed.
-They are also essential for
+They are also essential for deploying edge functions.

 On the other hand, the *HTTP* extension supports NDJSON, making it suitable for direct bulk updates.
 It is also synchronous, so it will wait for a *success* or *fail* response, which makes handling errors simpler.
 It is compatible with PG_CRON cron jobs, which run on separate threads and do not interfere with the main database operations, minimizing impacts on user experience.